Last updated on February 15, 2023

 Wrap Up

 WotC’s greed is starting to show a little, don’t you think?
-I like the concept of these new preorder bundles; offering something that caters to a specific kind of player instead of a broad collection of different things.
-But that only works when the bundle isn’t consistently tweaked to be worth less to those who pay for it and more for those that profit.
+I like the concept of these preorder bundles; offering something that caters to a specific kind of player instead of a broad collection of different things.
+But that only works when the bundle isn’t consistently tweaked to be worth less to those who pay for it and more for those who profit.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.